OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

 The situation might get even more complicated if you face the necessity to control the order in which each module template joins the inheritance chain.

-By default, the module template loading order (template chain) depends on the order of module installation.
+By default, the module template loading order (template chain) depends on the order of the module installation.

-If the inheritance chain is not rendered as expected adjust it.
+If the inheritance chain is not rendered as expected, adjust it.
 To do so, in your shop configuration file (:file:`var/configuration/shops/1.yaml`), use the :technicalname:`templateExtensions` key.

 |example|